thormundtay/VHF/README.md

 string, but Python 3.11 and 3.12's datetime library seems to accept it.
 Until the svn usbhybrid repository solves this issue, a test as provided in test/test_datetime.py is provisioned, in case.
-Without VSCode, the tests can be runned by navigating into the `test/` folder, and running `pytest` in the command line.
+Without VSCode, the tests can be run by navigating into the `test/` folder, and running `pytest` in the command line.
 (This assumes that pip has already installed pytest.)
 **This should be fixed in USBHybrid repository.**